JSON033/didactic-invention/README.md

 # didactic-invention
 hi there,
-I would like some help on this shit
+I would like some help